ahmedsalemas/react-projects/4-times-blog/README.md

 - React router which is a fully-featured client and server-side routing library for React.
 - JSON Server which is a Node Module that you can use to create demo REST JSON services within a short span of minutes.

-## To start project :-
+### `To start a project :-`

- - npm install react-scripts
+1- Run 'npm install react-scripts'

- - npm start
+2- Run 'npm start'

- - npx json-server --watch data/db.json --port 8000
+3- npx json-server --watch data/db.json --port 8000